 My current work applies cultural political economy to CCS and climate engineering.
 A recent paper has re-theorised the notion of ‘technical fixes’ based on a study of the co-evolution of climate engineering promises with the neoliberal political regime.

-I teach on modules across first to third year of undergraduate geography studies:
+I teach on modules across the second and third years of our undergraduate geography courses:

 - Environmental conflicts in the second year